nsimat/Expenses.API/README.md

 ## Overview

-Expense Tracker is a project which aim is to practically build a full stack application using ASP.NET Core API and Angular.
+**Expense Tracker** is a project which aim is to practically build a full stack application using ASP.NET Core API and Angular.
 The application allows users to manage their expenses efficiently by providing features such as user authentication, expense tracking, and data visualization.

-The project is structured into two main parts:
+Two separate projects are used for clear separation of concerns and easier deployment:
 - the backend API built with ASP.NET Core
 - and the frontend application developed using Angular.

-The ASPNET Core API houses the backend logic, including controllers,services, and data casses using EF Core to interact with a SQL Server database.
+The ASPNET Core API houses the backend logic, including controllers,services, and data cases using EF Core to interact with a SQL Server database.
-Otherwise the Angular frontend handles the user interface and interacts with the backend API to perform various operations using HTTP requests.
+Otherwise, the Angular frontend handles the user interface and interacts with the backend API to perform various operations using HTTP requests.

 ## Objectives